 ABSTRACT

-The thesis was made on the topic “Formulation of food product using peanut milk and its residue.”
 Peanut milk is gaining popularity as a viable plant-based substitute for dairy , providing a natural and nutritious choice for people with lactose intolerance, dairy sensitivities, or those on vegan and plant-based diets.
 Being entirely free of lactose, it offers a comfortable and health- conscious option for a wide range of consumers.
 Peanut milk is made by blending peanuts and water together, and then straining it.
-Two products were formulated from peanut milk and residue which was custard and nutri-dense chocoballs.
+Two products were formulated during the research from peanut milk and residue which was custard and nutri-dense chocoballs.
 The ingredients formulation was optimized by using multi objectives to prepare the Custard and Nutri-Dense Chocoballs using the selected ingredients, to evaluate the sensory acceptability of both the products to asses chemical and nutritional quality.
-The study was performed in lab of food nutrition and public health , ethelind college of community science, SHUATS , Prayagaraj between June 2024 to july 2025.
-The sensory evaluation of the food products for their acceptability was done by using 9-point Hedonic Scale was used for sensory evaluation (Srilaxshmi,2010).
+The study was performed in lab of food nutrition and public health , Ethelind College of Community Science, SHUATS , Prayagaraj between June 2024 to july 2025.
+The sensory evaluation of the food products for their acceptability was conducted using a 9-point Hedonic Scale (Srilaxshmi, 2010).
 The nutritional analysis was done by using the AOAC(2010) method.
 Sensory evaluation of prepared products indicated that T3 of Custard (75g peanut milk + 10g custard powder + 15g jaggery ) and T3 of Nutri-dense choco balls (40g peanut extract + 40g date palm + 15g almond + 5g chocolate compound) was highly acceptable with regards to colour and appearance, consistency, taste and flavour and overall acceptability.
 Nutrient content of custard and nutri dense chocoballs made was found (T3) per 100g Fiber (0.54g), Fat(4.27g), Carbohydrate (9.69g), Protein(3.05g), Energy(64.7kcal) Iron (0.45mg) per 100g and Fiber (4.16g) , Fat (2.94g), Carbohydrates (12.64g), Protein (4.05g), Energy (120.4g) Iron (1.28mg) per 100g respectively.
 Cost of best treatment in custard and nutri-dense chocoballs was Rs.
 2.54 and 50.05 per 100g respectively.

 Keywords: Peanut, Lactose free, nutrient , formulation, plant-based, sensory evalution.